Anushapai123/M1_app_seat-booking/README.md

 # M1_app_seat-booking
-booking the tickets for movie.
+Booking the tickets for movie.